This collection contains two coin collections which currently reside in Special Collections & Archives.

-Kilburg Coin Collection: The Kilburg Coin Collection was donated by Don F. Kilburg.
-It was catalogued and researched in May 2010 by Nate Rowland working with both the Classics Department and Special Collections and Archives.
+Kilburg Coin Collection: This Collection was donated by Don F. Kilburg and contains over 915 coins, some of which are acessible online in this collection.
+The coins date from c.
+250-400 CE and originate from the Roman Empire.
+The coins were catalogued and researched in May 2010 by Nate Rowland working with both the Classics Department and Special Collections and Archives.

-If you have a copyright concern about this collection, please contact the Digicenter.
+If you have a copyright concern about any of the included images, please contact the Digital Collections Center.